Our Spacesuit Simulators

 A "Space Ship to wear" for missions on the red planet.

-The second generation of our Mars spacesuit simulator builds upon the field-proven Aouda suits.
-The development of the Serenity spacesuits started in 2018, the commissioning will take place in 2019 and in 2020 they will be deployed for the AMADEE-20 mission.
+The development of the Serenity spacesuits started in 2018, the commissioning will take place in mid-2019 and in 2020 they will be deployed for the AMADEE-20 mission.
 All analog astronauts will be trained on this new generation of spacesuit.

 The biggest change to the Aouda spacesuit is the implementation of a rear-entry concept.
 That means instead of donning several parts of the spacesuit e.g. shoes, trousers, hard-upper torso the analog astronaut enters the suits on the back side.
 The suit itself will be docked at a suitport on the outside of a habitat.
 The big advantage is that on the one hand, sand & dust stays outside the habitat (contamination!) and on the other side that donning time can be reduced about 50%.
 This time can be used to do more experiments during a Mars simulation.